laclouis5/globox/README.md

-# objtools — Object Detection Toolbox
+# Globox — Object Detection Toolbox

 This framework can: